FREQUENTLY ASKED QUESTIONS ABOUT THE DIABETOLOGY

 There are many candidates who do not get selected for university recognised courses.
 However, they will be keen on pursuing a specialty course like Diabetology.
 For such candidates, hospital has decided to run a 1 year fellowship course.
 There will be no formal examination in this course.
 Candidates will be evaluated over the period of 1 year when they work.
 An informal theory and viva-voce will be conducted by senior experts to evaluate the suitability for award of fellowship.

 One can practice as a specialist anywhere in India.
 Acceptance depends on our knowledge & how well we learn & practice in this field.
 Hundreds of doctors are practicing “Diabetology” after MBBS all over the country.
 Self belief & hard work is what is needed.

 Applicable university fee will be collected.
 For more details contact hospital administrative staff.
 No donation is collected apart from the university applicable fee.
-There is no fee for Fellowship (given by the CURE trust of Diacon Hospital)
+There is no fee for Fellowship (given by the PAMS and CURE Trust of Diacon Hospital).

 A stipend of Rs 20,000/- per month during the first year and Rs 25,000/- per month during the second year is being paid at this point of time.
 All candidates are paid the same amount .

 Yes, one can leave mid way but is not encouraged as you would have taken a seat which otherwise could have gone to another Candidate.
-There is also a “Security Bond” to this effect & one has to pay Rs 1,00,000/- per year plus the stipend amount received till then .
+However a notice period of 2 months before leaving is highly appreciated.
 This is not applicable if the Candidate secures a PG seat recognized by MCI & leaves as a result of this.
-However, the stipend paid will have to be refunded.

 For JNU Course : as per the details in the brochure.